chase-mortensen/chase-mortensen.github.io/content/about/intro.md

 Here is a link to my [current resume](https://docs.google.com/document/d/1n6EZnqZ7fKQOiMqzuc861H2rILZMZI1M50QWzNnkzJc/edit?usp=sharing).

 This site is a work in progress and will contain more information about me and my projects soon.
 Stay tuned!

+My email is chase@chase-mortensen.dev if you have book recommendations or would like to introduce yourself.
+Thanks!

+Chase